mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > server-side encryption at rest and update the key after each removal from the
 > group.
 Rotate those keys on a regular basis otherwise.

-In the future, it is expected that servers can rely on fully homomorphic encryption to rotate the ciphertexts without opening these encrypted containers.

 ### Delivery Service Compromise

 MLS is intended to provide strong guarantees in the face of compromise of the